forestgrape/coronavirus/coronavirus.md

 * ssRNA-RT = DNA-RNA reverse transcribing
 * dsDNA = Double stranded DNA

+> ###### Gene
 > A *gene* denotes a piece of storage encoding a single protein.

-So genes are sequences of single/double stranded DNA or RNA which are transcribed to positive stranded RNA which in turn can be translated to proteins.
+Often genes are sequences of single/double stranded DNA or RNA which are transcribed to positive stranded RNA which in turn can be translated to proteins.

 ### Interactions between Life Forms
 Nearly all forms of life are dependent on other forms of life in one way or another.
 Mostly they need substances for their metabolism which are only produced by other forms of life: